padawan/SanitizeBlogs2/README.md

 ## Version history

+- 1.2.2 (Current): Properly sanitize pages in addition to entries.
-Current: 1.2.1 — Introduces the white-listing of javascript events.
+- 1.2.1: Introduces the white-listing of javascript events.

 ## Credits